gabrielcedran/rocketseat-reactjs-chapter1/README.md

 const path = require('path') // good practice to have the project running independently of OS

 module.exports = {
+    mode: 'development', // this mode runs faster as webpac does not optimise the output resources as it would for production.
     entry: path.resolve(__dirname, 'src', 'index.jsx'), // Entry tells webpack which file it should use to start the bundling process. __dirname means `this directory`.
     output: { // where the bundled project should be placed
         path: path.resolve(__dirname, 'dist'),